Healthdirect Free Australian health advice you can count on.

 • Have you ever been angry and later regretted what you did?

-• Have you ever become violent or abusive when you’ve been angry?
+• Have you ever become so angry that you damaged things or became abusive or violent?

-If you have answered ‘yes’ to any of these questions, you might like to consider talking to your GP or a mental health professional about how to manage your anger better.
+If you answer 'yes' to any of these questions, consider talking to your doctor or a mental health professional.
+They can help you learn how to better manage your anger.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.